ADVANTICS/documentation/products/adb-pc-ac01/docs/installation.md

 **Prerequisites:**

 * Use lifting equipment rated for the converter’s weight (recommendation: Scissor-lift table or Hydraulic lift cart).
-* Have the proper mounting hardware (e.g., M12 bolts, washers).
+* Have the proper mounting hardware (e.g., bolts, washers).
-* Verify the installation site is clean, dry, and provides all required **ventilation and clearance**.
 * In case of a rack installation, make sure the cabinet/rack is equipped with rails or slides.

 **Steps:**